 (Somewhat) Healthier Choices For Halloween

 Candy, caramel apples and chocolate, oh my!
-At first glance, Halloween would seem to be anathema to diabetes.
-Perhaps you even dread its arrival each year and have to fight your natural attraction to the sweets lining store shelves (and their magnetic power over your offspring).
-But you don’t need to torture yourself like that: enjoying Halloween without going overboard is completely possible!
-Here are some ideas for kids young and old.
+At first glance, Halloween would not seem to be diabetes's best friend.
+Perhaps you even dread its arrival each year and have to fight your natural attraction to the sweets lining store shelves (and their magnetic power over your children).
+You don’t need to torture yourself like that: enjoying Halloween without going overboard is completely possible!
+Here are some ideas for kids, young and old.

 Chocolate.
 Your best option is dark chocolate—it’s not too sweet and has a low glycemic index.
 Otherwise, go for wafer-style chocolate bars (Kit Kat) instead of candy with peanut butter (Reese’s), which contains more calories.